Current NFL rules do not allow coaches to challenge penalties.

 Defensive Pass Interference Is Not Reviewable, Not Yet

 This non-call in question is just a painful reminder that plays like that simply cannot be reviewed or challenged by coaches.
 The NFL does not allow instant replay to include penalties, especially huge judgment calls like pass interference.

-That in my opinion is the biggest hypocrisy surrounding the game of football.
+That, in my opinion, is the biggest hypocrisy surrounding the game of football.
 The technology already exists.
-Instant replay assists referees on making better decisions with turnovers and possession.
+Instant replay assists referees in making better decisions with turnovers and possession.

 Yet, decisions like the non-call penalty will continue to exist because officiating itself is driven by human error.
 Referees are paid to make decisions in real-time, making their rulings subjective.
 Calls have and will continue to go in favor of teams.